ARM-software/CMSIS_4/README.md

-# CMSIS
+# CMSIS Version 4
 Cortex Microcontroller Software Interface Standard.
 Refer to www.arm.com/cmsis for more information.

-This GIT repository contains the release images of CMSIS starting from V4.3.0.
+This GIT repository contains the CMSIS Version 4 release images starting from V4.3.0.

 **Issues** is the location to provide feedback, report problems, or give suggestions for future revisions.
+CMSIS Version 5 is developed on https://github.com/ARM-software/CMSIS_5 and feedback specific to that version should be provided there.

 **Releases** provides access to the generated software packs.
 These packs are also available via _Download Specifications_ on www.arm.com/cmsis